stcorp/muninn/README.rst

 sqlite backend.

 The unary function ``is_defined`` is supported for all data types and returns true if its argument is defined.
-This can be used to check if optional properties are defined or not.
+This can be used to check whether optional properties or namespaces are defined or not.

 The function ``covers(timestamp, timestamp, timestamp, timestamp)`` returns true if the time range formed by the pair of timestamps covers the time range